Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Bloch Sphere as a Magnetic Monopole, Quantum Hall Response and Topological Magnetism

-with the half topological invariant introduced in Eq. (\ref{onehalf}).
+For $M<B$, the only terms which are relevant are the quadratic terms in the parenthesis which then turn into a linear term when applying the partial derivative with respect to $M$.
+For $M<B$, we find

+When $M<B$, this results in a quantized plateau for the susceptibility response.
 The linear response regime then remains applicable until the transition point.
 We verify this result with a numerical integration of $\frac{dI}{d\xi}$ with $I=2\kappa$ and $\xi=\frac{M}{B}$ in Fig. \ref{pseudospinsphere}.
 A nice result of this article is then to introduce a {\it topological magnetic susceptibility response} for the hedgehog sphere (Skyrmion qubit) within the topological phase